 A. No. The legislation requires you to reach age 70½ by the date you make the gift.

-Q. Can my gift be used as my required minimum distribution under the law?
+Q. Can my gift be used as my required minimum distribution?

 Q. Do I need to give my entire IRA to be eligible for the tax benefits?